Overview of Website Testing

 #3.
 Usability Testing

-Your website should be easy to use for the users, it should provide easy navigation, usage and look and feel to the users.
+Your website should be easy to use for the users, it should provide easy navigation, usage, and look and feel to the users.

 #4.
 Accessibility Testing

 Accessibility testing can be called as a subset of usability testing, where testing is done whether your website can be easy to use by disabled people.
-It specifically tests if your website is designed in consideration with people with disability.
+It specifically tests if your website is designed in consideration of people with disability.

 #5.
 Performance Testing

-Your website has to bear some load on a day to day basis.
+Your website has to bear some load on a day-to-day basis.
 Considering an average load condition, you should ensure that your website works fine under this load condition.
 Hence, performance testing of the website is done to test its stability and its responsiveness under a particular load.

 #6.
 Stress and Load Testing